Impact and Benefits

 • Long Island, including Brooklyn and Queens.

 RUN provides the same level of regional accessibility to a far wider swath of the New York Metropolitan Region.
 It unlocks a world of possibilities that residents and businesses outside of Midtown can’t even consider today because of the limitations of our present mass transit system.
-By providing this opportunity, we give more areas the ability to naturally grow to take advantage of it, just as Midtown did a century ago…
+By providing this opportunity, we give more areas the ability to naturally grow, just as Midtown did a century ago.

 Jobs (Direct Construction)

 RUN will necessitate major rail construction, creating thousands of new jobs throughout the metropolitan region.